zeyadhazem/lazyCoverLetter/README.md

     e.
 Wherever you want to put a company name put the word company between brackets <> (You will be prompted to enter a company name for every new cover letter)
 4. Name your cover letter mycl.tex and put the script (script.sh) in the same directory where mycl.tex is

-<i> What you will do every time you want to generate a new cover letter </i>
+<b> What you will do every time you want to generate a new cover letter </b>

 1. In Finder, navigate to the folder containing mycl.tex and the script
 2. Open terminal (hold command and press space, this will pop the spotlight search, then search for terminal)